De Chile al Paladar | Wine News & Trends in Chile

 The activity was headed by the Undersecretary of Tourism, Verónica Pardo, the Vice President of Corfo, José Miguel Benavente, the national director of Sernatur, Cristóbal Benítez, and the national director of INDAP, Santiago Rojas, the President of Enoturismo Chile, Claudio Cilveti, together with mayors, tourism and wine guilds, and representatives of the certified festivals.

-The University Festival of Campus Colchagua was one of the 8 certified festivals that met most of the criteria of the Manual of Good Practices Photo Enotourism Chile
+The University Festival of Campus Colchagua was one of the 8 certified that met most of the criteria of the Manual of Good Practices.
+Photo Enotourism Chile

 This seal seeks to highlight the commitment of the public and private sector to strengthen the grape harvest festivals as a tourism product where the wine culture is at the centre of these festivities, promoting safe, sustainable, well-organised spaces with a strong anchoring in the cultural and territorial identity of each valley.